pjleclair/pjleclair/README.md

 I'm an MSCS student at Northeastern's [Roux Institute](https://roux.northeastern.edu/).

-Interested in collaborating on AI & web3 projects?
+Interested in collaborating on AI 🤖 or Web3 🔐 projects?
 Feel free to DM!

 ## You can also find me at [LeClair.eth](https://leclair.eth.co/)